Dilsahsen/AI-CRM/README.md

 📌 Why This Project?
 (CS50 Reflection Requirement)

 I built AI-CRM to learn how real-world CRM systems work and to deepen my knowledge of backend development, user authentication, relational databases, blueprints, forms, and security.
 It allowed me to turn a real business idea into a full-stack Flask application.
-(You will also say this verbally in your CS50 video.)

 🌟 Technologies Used

 Python
 Flask
 SQLite